 If you select On, your phone redials the number you're trying to call up to 10 times after you hear a quick, busy signal.
-Press to stop the call attempts.
+Press the End Key to stop the call attempts.

 This feature attempts to redial numbers that are engaged due to the wireless network.
 It does not redial numbers to an engaged party.